How Rheumatoid Arthritis Affects the Feet

 If you have any questions, please feel free to contact our office located in Tipton, IN .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-If you have any concerns about your feet, contact James Tyler Vestile, DPM from Foot and Ankle Centers of Indiana.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
+If you have any concerns about your feet and ankles, contact James Tyler Vestile, DPM from Foot and Ankle Centers of Indiana.
+Our doctor will treat your foot and ankle needs.

 If you have any questions please feel free to contact our office located in Tipton, IN .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.